zygm0nt/llm-paper-notes-mcl/notes/LoRA.md

+## Gist

+LoRA doesn’t train the whole large language model at all, but instead adds “adaptors”, which are very small matrices (generally smaller than 1% of the full model) that are trained, whilst keeping the rest of the model constant.

+## Summary

 The paper "LORA: LOW-RANK ADAPTATION OF LARGE LANGUAGE MODELS" presents a method called Low-Rank Adaptation (LoRA) designed to efficiently adapt large pre-trained language models to specific downstream tasks.
 Here are the key points:

 1. **Problem Addressed**: